qemu/qemu/docs/tools/qemu-img.rst

   *NUM_COROUTINES* specifies how many coroutines work in parallel during the convert process (defaults to 8).

+  Use of ``--bitmaps`` requests that any persistent bitmaps present in the original are also copied to the destination.
+If any bitmap is inconsistent in the source, the conversion will fail unless ``--skip-broken-bitmaps`` is also specified to copy only the consistent bitmaps.

 .. option:: create [--object OBJECTDEF] [-q] [-f FMT] [-b BACKING_FILE] [-F BACKING_FMT] [-u] [-o OPTIONS] FILENAME [SIZE]